ciscoheat/buddy/README.md

 ## Upcoming features

+- [x] Tutorial for general guidelines when doing BDD.
-- [ ] More assertions for "should".
+- [x] More assertions for "should".
 - [ ] Ways to customize running and reporting of test suites.
 - [ ] Nicer reporters (especially for the browser) with stack traces for failures.
-- [ ] Tutorial for general guidelines when doing BDD.
 - [ ] Your choice!
 Send me a gmail (ciscoheat) or create an issue here.

 Have a good time and much productivity with your new Buddy! :)